kimyvgy/worker-apollo-server-template/README.md

 # 👷 `worker-apollo-server` Quick start

-A template for kick starting a Cloudflare worker project.
+A template for kick starting a Cloudflare worker project to deploy Apollo GraphQL Server to Cloudflare Worker.

 [`index.ts`](https://github.com/kimyvgy/worker-apollo-server/blob/main/src/index.ts) is the content of the Workers script.